 Provide Electronic (pdf format for documents and jpeg format for photos) of all closeout documents, record documents, drawings, manuals, operating instructions, warranties, and all other documents referenced in this and related sections.
 Submission shall be on CD-ROM discs readable by Windows operating system.
 Files should be organized in logical folders and subfolders.

 In addition, provide bound manuals with all closeout documents, including record documents and drawings.
-Provide two (2) bound manuals/sets of documents.
+Provide 2 bound manuals/sets of documents.
 Bind Manuals in hardcover, three-ring binders, and provide identified dividers with tabs.
 Use multiple volumes as needed.
 Do not use three ring binders larger than 3 inches.
 Copies of faxed pages are unacceptable.

-Obtain at time of purchase of equipment, two (2) copies of operation, lubrication and maintenance manuals for all items.
+Obtain at time of purchase of equipment, 2 copies of operation, lubrication and maintenance manuals for all items.
 Assemble these manuals in the three ring binders above, and provide electronic versions.

 Furnish hard copy and electronic manuals for the fuel system to Engineer for approval and distribution to Owner within 30 days of completion of the fuel system.
 Included shall be 8 hours of training and review, at which time the contractor shall review the contents of closeout documents with fuel system operating personnel.